LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

    In any case, Ledger's decision to publish a third party application may not be considered as any form of partnership nor endorsement of such.

-As long as an application isn't audited by Ledger security team, the message Pending Ledger Review will be made visible when the application is started.
+As long as an application isn't audited by Ledger security team, the message ``Pending Ledger Review`` will be made visible when the application is started.
-The user can aknowledge this warning by pressing both buttons and use the application at his own risks.
+The user can aknowledge and skip this warning by pressing both buttons and use the application at his own risks.
-As an unaudited application is considered experimental, such application will be visible only once the developer mode settings has been activated in Ledger Live settings.
+As an unaudited application is considered experimental, such application will be visible **only once the developer mode settings has been enabled** in Ledger Live settings.

 Some applications are also visible once the developer mode setting is enabled, not because of a lack of security review, but rather because they are considered too complex to use.
-A reason might be a a compatible GUI is missing, or the application purpose is considered too technical for the vast majority of users.
+A reason might be a the mandatory compatible GUI is missing, or the application purpose is considered too technical for the vast majority of users.

 An application will be listed publicly (official Ledger support) once:

 * It passed the security audit
 * It's been tested and validated by at least someone from Ledger Customer Success Team
 * The application is compatible with a GUI companion app (CLI is not enough)
-* Ledger is ready to communicate officially about the app release
+* Ledger is ready to communicate officially about the app release (tweet, blogpost, website page update)
 * Customer support pages are available on Ledger Help Center